About Maya Cunningham

 Cunningham launched the Ethnomusicology In Action in 2017, a project of Themba Arts and Culture, Inc. to use research in Black music and culture to empower Afro-descendant children through learning opportunities about their history, culture and traditional music through research-based curricula and professional development for teachers.
 Ethnomusicology In Action also aims to increase public awareness of Black music traditions through music recordings and broadcast media, like radio.

 Maya Cunningham has traveled all over the world conducting research and learning traditional music.
-At UMass Amherst, she is producer of the Du Bois Black Music Project in the Department of Afro-American Studies.
 She is a member of the Society for Ethnomusicology, Secretary of the African and African Diasporic Music Section.
 She is also Co-Chair of the HBCU outreach committee of the Gertrude Robinson Network of Black Ethnomusicologist.
 Recently, she served on the Documenting Jazz Conference and Programme Committee, held at the University of Edinburgh in Scotland.
 Maya Cunningham was featured in the Spring 2021 Guest Artist Series at Comsumnes River College where she presented her research on using ethnomusicology and models from Botswana, Ghana and Washington DC's African American community in creating culturally responsive music education pedagogy for Afro-descendant students.
 Click to listen or tune in below.

 Maya Cunningham - Curriculum Vitae (Download)